luxedo/tetris-almost-from-scratch/README.md

 ![board regular spacing](/report-assets/board_regular_spacing.png)
 The original developer, [Alexey Pajitnov](https://en.wikipedia.org/wiki/Alexey_Pajitnov), solved this problem by using two characters for each block in the tetrominoes.
-Since these **almost-from-scratch** projects always have a few twists, we will compress the lines and draw the blocks with a single character.
+Since these **almost-from-scratch** projects always have a few twists, I will compress the lines and draw the blocks with a single character.
 ![board compressed spacing](/report-assets/board_compressed_spacing.png)